 With charm and warmth, the city makes art and intricate artisan crafts palpable with displays along San Gregorio Armeno, the aromas of cinnamon and candied citrus drifting through the cobblestone streets.

-Christmas in Venice is dazzling, the spirit of the season emerging from winding alleys and canals glinting with light.
+Italy at Christmas in Venice is dazzling, the spirit of the season emerging from winding alleys and canals glinting with light.

 Murano glass takes on a particular glow in the winter light and ice skaters take to the rink in San Polo.

-The Pope leads midnight Mass in St. Peter’s Basilica and may even bless the piazza.
+The Pope leads midnight Mass in St Peter’s Basilica and may even bless the piazza.
 Seasonal sweets like struffoli turn the air fragrant with aromas of fried dough and honey, while the outdoor ice rink by Castel Sant’Angelo combines winter charm and the city’s captivating history.

 As Christmas approaches, Florence embodies festivity and joy.